What is the MHA?

 The Masters Admission Committee reviews all previous academic coursework, standardized test scores, relevant experience, and personal references.
 Furthermore, the committee assesses the alignment between the mission of the MHA Program and the applicant’s career goals, including articulation of how the UNTHSC MHA will help achieve those goals.

-What is an MHA internship and when do students complete it?
+What is the cohort MHA internship and when do students complete it?

 Each student in the UNTHSC-SPH MHA Cohort Program is required to complete a full-time internship (up to 2 semesters) in an approved health services organization under the guidance of a qualified preceptor.
 The purpose of this internship is to provide the student with a "real world" experience in which to apply concepts and models learned in the classroom; to enable an appreciation of the complexity of organizations and the individuals that comprise them; and to provide insights for further development of skills and knowledge during the student's remaining time in the program.
 The MHA internship program is managed under the direction of the MHA Program Director in cooperation with program faculty, students and preceptors in the field.